Skip Navigation

 Q. Is Lakeshore Law Center a credit repair organization?

 A. No we are not.
 We do not guarantee to improve your credit.
 We guarantee to remove negative marks from your credit report.
 We are suing under California’s Credit Reporting Law which allows you to obtain “injunctive relief” (a court order) that the creditor or collection agency comply with that law and remove the negative marks.
-So you are paying for an attorney to file and prosecute a lawsuit to enforce your rights under California’s Credit Reporting Law.
+So, you are paying for an attorney to file and prosecute a lawsuit to enforce your rights under California’s Credit Reporting Law.
 How that will impact your credit score depends on numerous variables.
 Moreover, we are not writing letters or making phone calls or making frivolous disputes like credit repair organizations typically do.
 Instead, all we do is file and prosecute a lawsuit to enforce your rights.
 Finally, most credit repair organizations are run by non-lawyers or maybe have a lawyer (often as a figurehead) at the top and numerous non-lawyer flunkies working under him and doing all the work.
 Virtually all work at Lakeshore Law Center will be done by attorneys with combined experience of over 35 years.

 Q. Shouldn’t I just hire one of those credit repair companies that charge $50-$100 per month to dispute adverse information on my credit report?

 A. That would certainly be cheaper, but you may find it to be ineffective.
 Those companies employ computers that spit out form letters which the credit bureaus receive and then their computers spit out form notices to the creditors, who then respond with their own form responses.
 The end result is in many cases the “dispute” is rejected.
-Give it a try if you want but when it does not work contact The Lakeshore Law Center and see what we can do.
+Give it a try if you want, but when it does not work contact The Lakeshore Law Center and see what we can do.

 Q. How long will this process take?